Getting to Know Supplements: Natural Science Multi-Vitamin

 Why Are Vitamins Important for Small Animals?

-Some species may require different amounts of each vitamin, and in some cases different species may require vitamins others don’t.
-A well-known example of this is the requirement of supplemental vitamin C in humans, primates, and guinea pigs, but not most other species.
+Some species may require different amounts of each vitamin, and in some cases different species may require vitamins that other species don’t.
+A well-known example of this is the requirement of supplemental vitamin C in humans, primates, and guinea pigs.
+Vitamin C needs to be ingested through food for these species, but many other species can synthesize their own vitamin C and thus do not require it in the daily diet.

 A diet imbalanced in any required vitamin can lead to very serious health consequences.
-For example, a deficiency in vitamin A can lead to impaired eyesight and even blindness while excessive levels or toxicity of vitamin A can result in rash, skin & coat issues, and even liver damage.
-Thus, it is imperative with any vitamin supplement that you consider your specific pets’ needs and consult with your veterinarian before adding a vitamin supplement to your pet’s diet.
+For example, a deficiency in vitamin A can lead to impaired eyesight and even blindness, while excessive levels of vitamin A can result in rash, skin and coat issues, and even liver damage.
+It’s imperative with any supplement that you consider your specific pet’s needs and consult with your veterinarian before adding any kind of additional vitamin to your pet’s diet.

-High-quality, commercially available foods should always be complete and fortified with all the vitamins an average animal needs to survive.
-However, there are still many low-quality foods on the market.
-This, along with other issues such as underlying disease, can lead to nutrition-related issues in your pet.
-It is best to follow the guidance of your small mammal savvy veterinarian to determine when you might consider offering a multi-vitamin supplement in addition to complete pellets.
+High-quality, commercially available fortified foods should always contain the species-specific vitamins that an animal needs to survive.
+However, there are unfortunately still many low-quality foods on the market.
+This, along with other issues such as underlying disease, can lead to nutritional deficiencies in small pets.
+Follow the guidance of your small mammal savvy veterinarian to determine if offering a multi-vitamin supplement in addition to transitioning your pet’s diet from a low-quality food to a high-quality food is the right option for your small animal.

 A few common scenarios that could call for vitamin supplementation include: